-We also recommend a heart-shaped cookie cutter to make these cute, personalized cakes even more special.
+You can cut these heart layer cakes into any shape you wish.
+We have used a heart-shaped cookie cutter to make these cute, personalized cakes even more special.
 Because anything is more fun when it’s shaped like a heart!

-This cream cakes recipe is a three-step process that begins with making the sponge cake.
+This recipe for mini layer cakes is an easy process that begins with making the sponge cake.
 For all of the details and ingredient amounts, make sure to follow the recipe at the bottom of the page.
 But here’s a quick idea of what the process looks like:

 - Make the sponge cake: Preheat oven to 375°F and prepare your pan.
 In a large bowl, beat the eggs, gradually add sugar and vanilla, then beat until the mixture is thick and lemon-colored.
 Stir in the water.
 Combine the dry ingredients and fold them into the egg mixture, then pour the batter into the pan.